DAAD in Ghana

 The DAAD provides individual scholarships for postgraduate students (Master, PhD).
 Applications have to be submitted to these Centers only.
 DAAD does not accept applications sent directly to the head office in Germany.
 Enquiries have to be addressed to the programme co-ordinators.

-- Ghanaian-German Centre for Development Studies and Health Research at University of Ghana, Legon with University Bonn and Heidelberg University Hospital, www.isser.edu.gh, www.ug.edu.gh
+- Ghanaian-German Centre for Development Studies at University of Ghana, Legon with University of Bonn , www.isser.edu.gh, www.ug.edu.gh

 - Tanzanian-German Centre for Postgraduate Studies in Law, University of Dar es Salaam with University of Bayreuth www.udsm.ac.tz